 Turmeric Red Lentil Soup with Kale

 Kale adds more nutrients and a pop of color that highlights green against red, making it look as a good as it tastes.
-We eat with our eyes as much as our tongues and stomachs.
+We eat with our eyes as much as our tongues and stomachs, after all.

 Krishna’s Golden Turmeric Tea

-Cinnamon, cardamom, cloves, nutmeg, black pepper, and fresh ginger join fresh turmeric in providing a plethora of antioxidants and micro-nutrients to your diet with this Indian-inspired tea.
+Cinnamon, cardamom, cloves, nutmeg, black pepper, and fresh ginger join fresh turmeric in providing a plethora of antioxidants and micronutrients to your diet with this Indian-inspired tea.